Ayush-ken14/MoviesMatch/README.md

-## CineMatch
+## MoviesMatch

 **A search-first movie discovery engine with genuine hybrid-retrieval depth and a Gotham-noir soul.**

-Type a title *or* a natural-language mood — `mind-bending sci-fi like Inception but with more heart`, `cozy 90s comedies for a rainy sunday` — and CineMatch returns ranked films with real posters, a transparent **match score**, a lexical-vs-semantic breakdown, and a one-line **grounded reason** for every pick.
+Type a title *or* a natural-language mood — `mind-bending sci-fi like Inception but with more heart`, `cozy 90s comedies for a rainy sunday` — and MoviesMatch returns ranked films with real posters, a transparent **match score**, a lexical-vs-semantic breakdown, and a one-line **grounded reason** for every pick.
 Every card has a **More like this**.

 > Rebuilt from the ground up: **FastAPI + a real hybrid IR stack** (BM25+ ⋈ dense embeddings ⋈ cross-encoder rerank ⋈ SLM query-understanding) behind a **Next.js / TypeScript / Framer-Motion** front end.